def-gthill/lexurgy/doc/source/sc-tutorial.rst

     intervocalic-lenition:
         @unvcdstop => @vcdstop / @vowel _ @vowel

+You need to include the `@` sign to make it clear that you're talking about the *class* called `vowel`, not the literal sounds /vowel/.

 You can use the names of previously defined classes in your class definitions::